Image default

 • Back and sides of the knee

-Bedsores result from spending too much time in one position—whether that position involves lying down in bed, sitting in a wheelchair, or is due to a cast on an extremity.
+Bedsores result from spending too much time in one position—whether that position involves lying down in bed, sitting in a wheelchair, or is due to a cast on some part of the body.

 Are Bedsores Preventable?